Education in Laos: Since 1975

 Local secondary education is concentrated in the provincial capitals and some district centers.
-Dropout rates for students at secondary and technical schools are not as high as among primary students, but the gender and ethnic group differentials are more pronounced.
-In the late 1980s, only 7% of lower-secondary students were Lao Sung or Lao Theung, a rate that dropped to 3% in upper-secondary school.
+Dropout rates for students at secondary and technical schools are not as high as among primary students, and the gender and ethnic group differentials are more pronounced.
+In the 1980s, 7% of lower-secondary students were Lao Sung or Lao Theung, a rate that dropped to 3% in upper-secondary school.
 For most students who do not live in a provincial center, attendance at secondary school requires boarding away from home in makeshift facilities.
 This situation further discourages students in rural areas from pursuing further education, with additional differential impacts on girls and minorities.
 Vientiane has the majority of advanced schools, including the national teachers' training school at Dong Dok, the irrigation college at Tad Thong, the agriculture college at Na Phok, the National Polytechnic Institute, and the University of Medical Sciences.
-Even so, the level of training available at these schools is low.

 In 1986 the government began to reform the education system, with the goals of linking educational development more closely to the socioeconomic situation in each locality, improving science training and emphasis, expanding networks to remote mountainous regions, and recruiting minority teachers.
 The plan envisioned making education more relevant to daily realities and building increased cooperation in educational activities among the ministries, mass organizations, and the community.
-However, the ability to implement this program through its scheduled completion in 2000 depended on a significant budgetary increase to the education sector in addition to receiving significant foreign aid.
-Education accounted for only 8 percent of government expenditures in 1988, down from a 10% to 15% range during the preceding seven-year period, and cultural expenditures were not accorded a high priority.
+The ability to implement this program through its scheduled completion in 2000 depended on a budgetary increase to the education sector in addition to receiving foreign aid.
+Education accounted for 8% of government expenditures in 1988, down from a 10% to 15% range during the preceding 7-year period.

-Although more school texts and general magazines are being printed, poor distribution systems and budgetary constraints limit their availability throughout the country.
-Overall, 3.9 million books were printed in 1989, including school texts published by the Ministry of Education, and novels, stories, and poems published by the Ministry of Information and Culture.
-Translations into Lao of Russian-language technical, literary, and children's books were available through the Novosti press agency.
-Virtually all these materials are inexpensive paperbound editions.

-Distribution of school texts is improving, and magazines and novels can occasionally be found in district markets distant from Vientiane.
-Thai printed material—for the most part, magazines and books—was available after the late 1980s in a few shops.
-Yet, in the early 1990s, it was rare to see a book or any other reading material in rural villages, with the exception of political posters or a months-old edition of the newspaper Xieng Pasason ("Voice of the People") pasted on a house wall.

-Education in Laos (post-1990)

-Refer to page Education in Laos (post-1990) for updated education information.